Food combining is a philosophy of eating that has ancient roots but has become extremely popular in recent years.

-Heme iron is well absorbed, but the absorption of non-heme iron is very low — between 1–10%.
-Luckily, there are several things you can do to increase the absorption of this kind of iron (11).
+Heme iron is well absorbed, but your body’s absorption rate for non-heme iron is very low — from 1–10%.
+Luckily, there are several things you can do to increase your absorption of this kind of iron (

-Adding vitamin C is one of the most effective things you can do.
+Adding vitamin C is one of the most effective ways to increase iron absorption.

-This means that combining foods rich in vitamin C (such as citrus fruits or bell peppers) with plant-based sources of iron (such as spinach, beans or fortified cereals) is an excellent choice.
+This means combining foods rich in vitamin C (such as citrus fruits and bell peppers) with plant-based sources of iron (such as spinach, beans, and fortified cereals) is an excellent choice.

-Carotenoids are compounds found in red, orange and dark green vegetables.
-You can get them from veggies like carrots, tomatoes, red bell peppers, spinach and broccoli.
+Carotenoids are compounds found in red, orange, and dark green vegetables, including carrots, tomatoes, red bell peppers, spinach, and broccoli (

 However, research has shown that if you consume these vegetables without any fat — eating plain carrot sticks or salad with fat-free dressing, for instance — you may be missing out on the benefits.

-Try adding some cheese or olive oil to your salad, or top your steamed broccoli with a little bit of butter.
+Try adding some cheese or olive oil to your salad or topping your steamed broccoli with a little bit of butter.